Jade-ux/MS02-My-Trip-Planner/README.md

 My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/) and the only result was a note that ‘type’ is unnecessary to add for the script reference at line 27 but I have left that in for now as it was only a warning.

+### Validating JavaScript

 I tested my JavaScript code using [JS Hint](https://jshint.com/) and the result was that there were no errors.
+There were a number of warnings relating to variables not defined eg. '$' and 'google', however, these are variables that would be defined in the Google API or in JavaScript and therefore I am satisfied they do not need to be addressed.

 ## Deployment